 Entrance fee: May to October: 122 RMB.
 November to April 102 RMB.

 Opening Hours: May to October 8.30 – 20.00, November to April 8.30 – 18.00.

 Overhanging Great Wall.

-The Overhanging Great Wall is part of the Great Wall of China and located 4 miles(6.5 kilometers) northwest of the Jiayuguan Fortress.
+The Overhanging Great Wall is part of the Great Wall of China and located 4 miles(6.5 kilometres) northwest of the Jiayuguan Fortress.
 This section of the Great Wall was built on the eastern slope of the Black Mountain.
-The wall wasn’t visible for enemies traveling from West to East into China.
+The wall wasn’t visible for enemies travelling from West to East into China.
 Therefore, they were surprised after rounding the fortress.

 As a result of its hidden location, the Overhanging Wall was an important part of the defence network of Jiayuguan Fortress, and both were built during the same dynasty.
 It’s objective was to strengthen the defensive capability for the fort.

 The Overhanging Wall seems much like the rest of the Great Wall.
 Due to its restoration, it sadly lacks the authentic architecture.
 If you have already been to the Great Wall or are planning a trip, I would suggest skipping this location and finding something more worthwhile.